Xinhao-Deng/Website-Fingerprinting-Library/README.md

   --save_name max_f1
 ```

 The meanings of all parameters can be found in the `exp/train.py` and `exp/test.py` files.
 WFlib supports modifying parameters to easily implement different attacks.
-Additionally, you can use WFlib to implement combinations of different attacks or perform ablation analysis.
+Moreover, you can use WFlib to implement combinations of different attacks or perform ablation analysis.

 ## Contact
 If you have any questions or suggestions, feel free to contact: